Solar Energy

 Beginning in 2015, like flat-screen TVs, the price of solar electric panels plummeted as world-wide acceptance of the technology took hold.
 Perhaps because of the abundance of hydro-electricity in this province, the incentive to move to solar electric alternatives lags far behind the rest of the world, despite the significantly reduced up-front installation cost of recent years.

-1. Cellar Expansion (7,500 sf)
+1. Cellar Expansion (7,500 sq ft)

 2. Parking Lot Shade Structure